Oneo64/The-Mirk-of-Agmundr/Characters/Gunnarr.md

 	<tr> <td>Eye color</td> <td>Blue</td> </tr>
 </tbody></table>

-Gunnarr is an explorer from a wealthy family.
+Gunnarr the Noble is an explorer from a wealthy family.

 ## Appearance
 Gunnarr is a handsome young man with long, golden-blond hair, blue eyes, and smooth tanned skin.
 He has an angular jawline and high cheekbones.
 He wears dark blue clothing and a dark cloak.
 In combat, he wears a spectacle helmet and a maille shirt.
 He wields a spear and shield.